(Beta) Integrate with Telemetry Data Collectors

 • Metros – To view available metros, refer to Equinix Metros List.

-• Projects – To view lifecycle events on your asset, such as provisioning and deprovisioning events, attach a project to your stream.
+• Projects – To view all of your project's events, including events for each asset in your project, attach a project to your stream.
 Refer to the IAM docs.

-• Organizations – To view project and organization events such as role assignments, resource management (create, update, delete), and user login, refer to the IAM docs.
+• Organizations –To view organization events, such as role assignments refer to the IAM docs.

 Step 1: Attach Assets